allengaller/mazi-cms/README.md

 -------------

 * Self-hosting solution available.
-* Backup or restore your data precisely with the *BBK* tool.
+* Backup or restore your data precisely with the *Baker BAK* tool.
 * Cross platform client Apps including iOS, Mac, Android, Windows, Linux(Debian).
 * Full-stack CMS system.
 (Support features are listed as below).
 * Nice and clear UI using the morden flat design.